TrasqualInterviewCases/Match3Case/README.md

 Adjustable Value Examples:
 - The piece fall speed can be adjusted from the Piece prefab in Prefabs folder.
-- The yellow tile scriptable object currently holds the rowpop strategy so when the yellow tiles match, the whole row pops.
+- The yellow piece scriptable object currently holds the rowpop strategy so when the yellow pieces match, the whole row pops.
 It can be replaced with neighbour pop strategy which pops the neighbours.
 - The Level Manager currently holds the Level 1 Data which has all the spawners active.
 It can be replaced with any other level data.
 The datas and strategies are inside the ScriptableObjects file.